 All applicants must go personally to the Embassy with the following documents:

-- A passport application form to download from the site www.snedai.ci or to collect at the Embassy;
+- A passport application form to fill online at https://monpasseport.ci;

 - A photocopy of the national identity card or the original identity certificate;